 Scalability: As your business grows, so does the demand for your APIs.
 API management ensures that your APIs can handle increased traffic without compromising performance.

 Developer Experience: A well-managed API is easier for developers to use, which encourages adoption and innovation.
+Features like API documentation, testing tools, and SDKs can enhance the developer experience.

 To understand API management better, let’s break it down into its core components: